 Notes:

-- The body, brim, and straps of the bag will be made holding two strands of yarn.
+• The body, brim, and backpack strap will be made holding two strands of yarn.
 Every other piece is made using one strand.

 Time Crunch